Jbarfield101/Blossom_Music-gen/README.md

 python start.py
 ```

-The script sets up a throwaway virtual environment, installs dependencies,
+On first run the script sets up a `.venv` virtual environment, installs
-and then presents a window with a music icon.
-Clicking the icon opens the
+dependencies, and then presents a window with a music icon.
+Clicking the icon
-rendering interface.
+opens the rendering interface.
+Later invocations reuse the existing
+environment.

 If you already have the requirements installed, the UI can still be invoked
 directly: